Retire by stateFigures verified May 31, 2026

 Lakes and water recreation

-Tennessee has many reservoirs and lakes with fishing, boating, and lakeside towns popular with retirees.
+Tennessee is full of reservoirs and lakes, with fishing, boating, and lakeside towns that draw retirees.
 State parks along the water add easy trails and picnic areas.

 Music and city life in Nashville and Memphis

-Nashville and Memphis offer live music, museums, and a deep food scene, with smaller cities like Knoxville and Chattanooga adding their own draw.
-Many venues and events are easy to reach for a day or evening out.
+Nashville and Memphis bring live music, museums, and a deep food scene.
+Smaller cities like Knoxville and Chattanooga have their own pull.
+Most venues and events are an easy day or evening out.

 No state income tax

-Tennessee has no state income tax, so Social Security, pensions, and retirement withdrawals are not taxed by the state.
-Sales tax is relatively high, which offsets part of the income tax savings.
+Tennessee has no state income tax.
+Your Social Security, pension, and retirement withdrawals go untaxed by the state.
+The sales tax runs high, though, which eats into part of what you save.

 AARP